What Is The Political Content in LLMs' Pre- and Post-Training Data?: Related work

-Other work looked into the steerability of aligning large language models with specific political biases \citep{jiang-etal-2022-communitylm, feng2023pretraining, stammbach-etal-2024-aligning} and found that it is possible to slightly change the political leaning, steering it to be less left-leaning.
-This also holds for non-US contexts, such as Swiss politics \citep{stammbach-etal-2024-aligning}, and it has been observed that steering leaning in one language also impacts political beliefs in other languages \citep{weeber2025politicalopinionstransferwestern}.
+Another strand of research has looked into the steerability of aligning large language models with specific political biases \citep{jiang-etal-2022-communitylm, feng2023pretraining, stammbach-etal-2024-aligning} and has found that it is possible to slightly change the political leaning, steering it to be less left-leaning.
+While the bulk of work on LLM stances focuses on the US, similar results have been observed from the point of view of Swiss politics \citep{stammbach-etal-2024-aligning}, and it has been observed that steering the leaning in one language also impacts political beliefs in other languages \citep{weeber-etal-2026-political}.

 Another set of studies has focused on the impact of political leanings in LLMs on human political beliefs \citep{potter-etal-2024-hidden, doi:10.1073/pnas.2403116121, Bai2025}.
-They show that LLMs are (hidden) persuaders, as they can influence political beliefs and potentially impact voting behavior in humans.
+They show that LLMs are (hidden) persuaders, as they can influence political beliefs and potentially impact voting behavior.
 More broadly, these studies contribute to the literature on how LLMs can influence human decision-making \citep{doi:10.1073/pnas.2017548118, sharma2024generativeechochambereffects}.
-Taken together, such results, combined with the scale of LLM adoption and everyday usage, underscore the urgency of understanding where political bias in LLMs might stem from.
-To the best of our knowledge, this is the first study to address this by analyzing the political content of LLM training data across different stages, releasing annotated datasets, and correlating data characteristics to model behavior.